sndfnkx/lab-week9-deliverables/README.md

 npm start
 ```

-Branching & Video: please commit each task in a separate branch and record the demonstration as required by the lab brief.
+Branching & Video: please commit each task in a separate branch and record the demonstration as required by the lab brief